zjian107-su/100-days-of-code/log.md

 8. I walked Nabi for like 2 hours and he is a good boy, except he was snappy towards another dog
 9. Two Vanilla Froyo, and I got literally a half bowl of Froyo in the second one.
 I was like thank you so much.
 And she was like yeah we usually gave half bowl.
 I swear it was a full bowl.
 I wear glasses but I am not blind.
 10. I passed Amazon online assessment!
 I will do a 6-hour interview next week

+### Day 63: July 15, 2022

+**Today's Progress**:
+-  1.5 hrs coding practice
+-  1 hr job interview prep

+**Thoughts:**

+I didn’t study CS in my undergrad, and I have never done Leetcode.
+I didn’t see myself in big tech at first, but more of a fintech consultant guy.
+Stupid imposter syndrome in the past.
+Today when I went to order chick-fil-a for my dinner, I saw all the tall buildings around me with big names.
+I took a picture of the building just to remind all is possible.
+I appreciate Ro’s encouragement since last year.
+One year I changed a shit ton and I am pretty happy.

+I will call it a day.
+### Day 64: July 17, 2022

+**Today's Progress**:
+-  1.5 hrs coding practice

+**Thoughts:**
+Just a late update from 071722
+### Day 65: July 19 , 2022

+**Today's Progress**:
+-  1 hrs coding practice

+**Thoughts:**
+Just a late update from 071922

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->